kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 --  Arrange for adjustments of various kinds during run time based on keyboard inputs

 --  Use an LM334 to prevent power supply noise from plotting (i.e., convert from monitoring resistance to monitoring
         conductance, which means that power supply noise is eliminated!).
-A toroid-based noise suppression coil might be needed.
+A toroid-based noise suppression coil in series might be needed as one of the supporting components.

 --  Use digital potentiometer (MCP41XXX or MCP42XXX) for more automated balancing of the two serial resistances.